Delmi Álvarez

 Delmi Álvarez is a Galician photojournalist and documentary photographer.
 His work documents migration phenomena, especially of the Galician diaspora, and environmental and human rights issues.
 He has organized and curated several photography projects with other international photographers.

 Photography career

 Álvarez is a self-taught photojournalist and documentary photographer.
 He has travelled widely documenting migratory phenomena such as refugee crises and the Galician diaspora.
 He also documents environmental and human rights issues.

-He has participated in collective exhibitions and written several books, one about Galicia with the participation of two Magnum Photos agency photographers, Ian Berry and Richard Kalvar, and one long term project Galegos na Diáspora, 1989-2009 about Galicians who migrated around the world.
+He has participated in collective exhibitions and written several books, one about Galicia with the participation of two Magnum Photos agency photographers, Ian Berry and Richard Kalvar, and one long-term project Galegos na Diáspora, 1989-2009 about Galicians who migrated around the world.

 He has worked for the Associated Press and taught at Vigo's School of Image and Sound.
 From 2003 to 2011 he moved to Latvia working as photojournalist and writer for the newspaper Diena.
-He is a photojournalist with El Pais from 1984, and is currently based in Brussels.
+He is a photojournalist with El País from 1984, and is currently based in Brussels.